Brooklyn Community Board 8

 Brooklyn Community Board 8 is a New York City community board that encompasses the Brooklyn neighborhoods of Crown Heights, Prospect Heights, and Weeksville.
 It is delimited by Flatbush Avenue on the west, Atlantic Avenue on the north, Ralph Avenue on the east, and Eastern Parkway on the south.

 Its current Chairperson is Irsa Weatherspoon, Robert Matthews is Chair Emeritus, and its District Manager is Michelle George.

+Demographics

+Brooklyn Community Board 1 recorded a population of 108,259 in the 2020 United States census, a 12% increase since the 2010 United States census, when the figure stood at 96,317.

+Population by race as of 2010 and 2020 censuses: